omniosorg/omni/README.md

 ### Quick start (building in global zone)

 > It can be useful to create a dedicated ZFS filesystem for the build
-> area but this step is optional.
+> area (as shown below) but this step is optional.

 ```
 # zfs create -o mountpoint=/build rpool/build